Easy Pan Fried Boneless Pork Chops

 It helps to further their education and gives these kids a way to be a part of something.

-So, whenever you buy pork, you are giving your family a nutritious meal and giving back to the community and farms in Wisconsin and across the United States.
+So, whenever you buy pork, you are giving your family a delicious meal and giving back to the community and farms in Wisconsin and across the United States.

 Ingredients Needed For Boneless Pork Chops